lucaleonect/nqa_server/README.md

 # Neural Quantum Annealing Platform

 This repository packages a Neural Quantum Annealing (NQA) workflow into a set of containerised services.
-It accepts Sherrington–Kirkpatrick style Ising instances (`J`, optional `h`/`g` vectors), schedules them through a GPU-enabled solver, and exposes a web/API surface for submitting jobs and downloading results.
+It accepts Sherrington–Kirkpatrick style Ising instances (`J`, optional `h`/`g` vectors) or fully populated QUBO matrices (automatically converted to the equivalent Ising problem), schedules them through a GPU-enabled solver, and exposes a web/API surface for submitting jobs and downloading results.
 All runtime state (inputs, results, metadata) is persisted inside Docker volumes so the whole system can be launched with a single `docker compose up`.

 This server is designed to run on a machine with a single GPU and be easily deployable.